-Regardless of the minimum programme time, a student may be eligible to get a qualification (such as a certificate, diploma, or degree) after the necessary amount of credits has been obtained.
+Regardless of the minimum programme time, a student may be eligible to get a qualification (such as a certificate, diploma, or degree).
+In light of the UGC degree nomenclature update, this eligibility applies after the necessary amount of credits has been obtained.

-The University Grants Commission (UGC) has requested comments and ideas on the Expert Committee’s proposals regarding the specification of degrees and new degree nomenclature(s).
+The University Grants Commission (UGC) has requested comments and ideas on the Expert Committee’s proposals.
+These proposals are about the specification of degrees and new degree nomenclature(s).

-A student may be considered for the award of a qualification (like a certificate/diploma/degree) once the required number of credits have been earned, irrespective of the minimum duration of the programme.
+A student may be considered for the award of a qualification (like a certificate/diploma/degree) once the required number of credits have been earned.
+This is true irrespective of the minimum duration of the programme.

-The National Credit Framework (NCrF), the Curriculum and Credit Framework for Undergraduate Programmes (CCFUP), and the multiple entrances and multiple exits in higher education that are anticipated by NEP 2020 make it appropriate to also recognise credentials at the undergraduate certificate, undergraduate diploma, and postgraduate diploma levels.
+The National Credit Framework (NCrF), the Curriculum and Credit Framework for Undergraduate Programmes (CCFUP), and the multiple entrances and exits in higher education are anticipated by NEP 2020.
+As a result, it is appropriate to also recognise credentials at the undergraduate certificate, undergraduate diploma, and postgraduate diploma levels.

 Highlights